Keyboard shortcuts

 Example

-Starting from this config, we can run this command:
+Starting from the config from above, we can run this command:

 To get this tree output: